Gloria McMillan: Stage

 Early in her career, McMillan acted at the Pasadena Playhouse and with the La Jolla Players.
 In 1974, she returned to the stage in Seattle, in Under Papa's Picture.
 The production reunited her with Eve Arden, with whom she had worked in Our Miss Brooks.
 The play ran for nine weeks and "broke all records in the history of Seattle legitimate theater attractions."
 The production eventually went on tour to Washington, D.C., Dallas, Toronto, and London.

 Radio

 At age 4, McMillan was singing on a radio station in Portland.
 Three years later, her family's relocation to Hollywood enabled her to become involved with radio entertainment there.
 The first radio drama on which she worked was Big Town.

-From 1948 to 1957, McMillan played Harriet Conklin, daughter of high school principal Osgood Conklin (Gale Gordon), on Our Miss Brooks, from which show she starred opposite Eve Arden.
+From 1948 to 1957, McMillan played Harriet Conklin, daughter of high school principal Osgood Conklin (Gale Gordon), on Our Miss Brooks, starring opposite Eve Arden.
 Before beginning that program, she had the role of "Sharlee Bronson", girlfriend of the title character's ward, in Mayor of the Town.
 She also was a member of the cast of Meet Corliss Archer and was heard often on Dr. Christian.